Rashi123ab/BridgeLabz_2115000830/README.md

 5. Reader and Writer\
 Day27-21-02-25:Solved Assignment on 03 Java Streams and also on 04 Exception Handling.\
 Day28-22-02-25:Solved Assignment on Regex and Junit.\
-Day29-24-02-25:Solved Assignment on Reflection and Annotations.
+Day29-24-02-25:Solved Assignment on Reflection and Annotations.\
+Day30-25-02-25:Solved Assignment on CSV data handling.